bastulli/AutoCarJetsonNano/README.md

 ## How to use

-Install python requirements

-Install ds4drv and connect PS4 Bluetooth controller to Ubuntu
+Install python requirements.
+Install ds4drv and connect PS4 Bluetooth controller to Ubuntu.
 Inside AutoCarJetsonNano/car, start main.py and drive car around.
 Images are captuerd when speed is > 0.
 After driving car around, offload images to remote computer for training and copy control_data.csv .
 Start autocar via Jupyter Lab or Notebook and train model via pytorch.
 Load model back to Nano after training and start main.py  Press X to launch autopilot.